TrivialProof/Quantum-Mechanics-/README.md

 # Quantum-Mechanics
-Solutions from the book "Quantum Mechanics, The Theoretical Minimum".
+My attempt at solutions from the book "Quantum Mechanics, The Theoretical Minimum", by Leonard Susskind and Art Friedman.

 This probably exists out there already, but I'm hoping to use this mini-project as a way to improve my GitHub and QM skills/knowledge.
 It will probably take me a while to get through it all.